leozhangML/leozhangML.github.io/_posts/2023-11-26-manifold_vi.md

 description: an introduction to my master's thesis
 ---

-This is an excert from my master's thesis, for which the code can be found [here](https://github.com/leozhangML/manifold_vi).
+This is an excerpt from my master's thesis, for which the code can be found [here](https://github.com/leozhangML/manifold_vi).

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">